-Currently WCU has an ESL (English as a Second Language) program at Western.
-Note Link to Program.
-However, regular international degree-seeking students entering WCU have to pass the TOEFL (or Test of English Fluency Language) which indicates their present understanding of the English language.
-This does not, however, mean that their speaking ability matches their level of understanding.
-Don’t assume that since a student has a hard time speaking that they don’t understand what you are saying.
-Actually, it will be rare that you will encounter an international student who doesn’t speak English fluently.
-Most of our students either come from English speaking countries, or have attended an English speaking school prior to attending WCU.
+Currently WCU has an Intensive English Program (IEP) (English as a Second Language) program at Western.
+Note Link to IEP.
+Regular international degree-seeking students before entering WCU must pass the TOEFL (or Test of English Fluency Language) or other English proficiency exam which verifies their present understanding of the English language.
+However, this does not mean that their speaking ability may equal their level of understanding.
+Therefore, try not to assume that since a student has a hard time speaking that they don’t understand what is being said.
+International students at WCU will either have come from an English speaking country or have learned English from an early age prior to attending WCU.

 Gestures and Communication

-We have the luxury here to be able to speak freely about what we think and believe.
-Some international students will need some time to adjust to this.
-It is best to be open with these students and let them know it is okay for them to tell you when they are uncomfortable with something you may be doing.
-Example: Say you are with an international student and a bug lands on their shoulder.
-If it were me, I’d brush it off.
-But with an international student, you might want to say, “Hey, you have a bug on your shoulder.
-Do you want me to get it?”
-If they get it themselves, assume that they are not comfortable with you touching them and that their comfort zone is larger than yours.
-Also, when in conversation, it is always a good idea to ask an international student what they think of the topic you are discussing.
-They will not always openly share their opinions unless they are asked.
+In the U.S., people have the freedom to speak freely about what they think and believe.
+Some international students may need some time to adjust to this, so it may be best to reamin open with them and to let them know it is okay for them to tell you when they are uncomfortable with something.
+Hence when in conversation, it is always best to ask an international student what they think of the topic of discussion, as they may not always be open to share their opinions unless they are asked.

 Diet and Eating

 IPS and WCU encourages international students to choose wisely when eating on campus at the Courtyard dining hall or other eateries around campus.
 And, if the student still has problems with what's available to eat on the WCU campus, IPS encourages them to speak with Dining Services to offer recommendations.